-For any injury requiring expert medical attention a county form must be filled in and returned to Shire Hall.
+For any injury requiring expert medical attention inline with RIDDOR forms will be filled out by the Headteacher.

 8.4 It is usual following an accident, to investigate the circumstances in order to prevent a recurrence.

 10.0 ENTERPRISE ACTIVITIES